 When is the REED process used for Initial Evaluations?

 The IEP Team may conduct a REED for an initial evaluation if appropriate.
-While the REED process is not required by law for an initial evaluation, it is best practice to collect and review all existing evaluation data on a student before beginning an initial evaluation.
+While the REED process is not required by law for an initial evaluation, it is considered best practice to collect and review all existing evaluation data on a student before beginning an initial evaluation.

-When is the REED process used for for Re-evaluations?
+When is the REED process used to re-determine eligibility?

 For students who receive special education services, eligibility status must be reviewed every three years, unless the parent and the district agree that reevaluation is not necessary.
 The REED may be conducted anytime during the 36-month period, but the evaluation must be completed by the date identified and documented by the IEP Team.
-It is recommended that the process be conducted at a time when present level data will result in current information for the IEP Team meeting.
+It is considered best practice to do the evaluation at a time when the data gathered could also be used for the next IEP meeting.